-All other issues or concerns must be directed to the Program Supervisor upon his/her return to the program.
+All other issues or concerns must be directed to the Program Supervisor between the hours of 830am-430pm and/or upon his/her return to the program.

 B.16 RESPITE SERVICES

 TCE maintains one respite bed for individuals within our existing residential services.
 This will be made available to individuals who have multiple disabilities with special communication needs living in Ottawa-Carleton and requiring short-term relief.